-You can then see whether the items are in- or out-of-sync from the single item view synchronization widget or the sync items wizard.
-You can compare synced projects, components, sets, folders and items from there too.
+You can then see whether the items are in- or out-of-sync from the Single Item View synchronization widget or from the Sync Items wizard.
+You can compare synced projects, components, sets, folders, and items from there, too.

 Users can only make changes to items they have Write permissions to.
-They cannot modify items through synchronization that have a user lock or a system lock, either.
+They cannot modify items through synchronization that have a user lock or that have a system lock, either.

-As soon as you have Read permissions you can reuse an item.
-Reuse is actually only restricted on destination where users need Create/Edit permissions.
-This means there's no way to restrict reuse unless you restrict access to the project, which can be done by granting each projects' permissions at the project level.
+As soon as you have Read permissions, you can reuse an item.
+Reuse is actually only restricted on the destination where users need Create/Edit permissions -- this means there's no way to restrict reuse unless you restrict access to the project, which can be done by granting each projects' permissions at the project level.

 When an item type is updated by an org administrator to enable Sync on a field, what does that do?